kororo/excelcy/README.rst

     excelcy = ExcelCy.execute(file_path='https://github.com/kororo/excelcy/raw/master/tests/data/test_data_01.xlsx')
     # use the nlp object as per spaCy API
     doc = excelcy.nlp('Google rebrands its business apps')
-    # or save it for faster bootstrap for application
+    # or save_storage it for faster bootstrap for application
     excelcy.nlp.to_disk('/model')

 ExcelCy is Friendly
 -------------------

-ExcelCy training is divided into phases, the example Excel file can be found in `tests/data/test_data_01.xlsx <https://github.com/kororo/excelcy/raw/master/tests/data/test_data_01.xlsx>`__ :
+By default, ExcelCy training is divided into phases, the example Excel file can be found in `tests/data/test_data_01.xlsx <https://github.com/kororo/excelcy/raw/master/tests/data/test_data_01.xlsx>`__:

 1. Discovery
 ^^^^^^^^^^^^